Heads of Laboratories

 Laboratory of Chemical Biology and Microbial Pathogenesis

-Chemical tools for exploring metabolite-protein interactions.
-The emergence of microbial pathogens and adaptation of microbes to currently available drugs demands a better understanding of host-microbe interactions to prevent and treat infections.
-With the genetic blueprints of many microbes and animal hosts now available, new methods are needed to evaluate how key metabolites regulate host immunity and microbial virulence.
-To elucidate the mechanisms involved in host-microbe interactions, the Hang laboratory has developed robust chemical methods to image and profile the biochemical targets of metabolites in animal cells and microbes that are synthesized endogenously or derived from the environment (diet or microbiota).
-At the heart of this chemical approach is the design and synthesis of specific chemical reporters, metabolites bearing uniquely reactive groups, that can be chemically or enzymatically incorporated into biomolecules in vitro and in vivo and then selectively labeled with imaging or affinity purification reagents.
-Using this strategy, a variety of chemical reporters based on important metabolites (nucleosides, amino acids, lipids and other cofactors) have been developed in the Hang laboratory for the sensitive detection and analysis of metabolite-protein modifications such as palmitoylation, myristoylation, prenylation, acetylation, AMPylation, ADP-ribosylation as well as those derived from environmental metabolites such as flavonoids from medicinal plants.
+To elucidate specific mechanisms regulated by key metabolites, the Hang laboratory has developed chemical reporters to image and profile the biochemical targets of metabolites in bacteria, yeast, and mammalian cells.
+At the heart of this chemical approach is the design and synthesis of specific chemical reporters—metabolites bearing uniquely reactive groups—that can be chemically or enzymatically incorporated into biomolecules in vitro and in vivo and then selectively labeled with bioorthogonal imaging or affinity reagents.
+Using this strategy, a variety of chemical reporters based on important metabolites (nucleosides, amino acids, lipids, and other cofactors) have been developed for the sensitive detection and analysis of metabolite-protein modifications (short- and long-chain fatty-acylation, prenylation, AMPylation, and ADP-ribosylation).

 Hang is a faculty member in the David Rockefeller Graduate Program, the Tri-Institutional M.D.-Ph.D.
 Program, and the Tri-Institutional Ph.D.
 Program in Chemical Biology.